Skip to content

 docker rm bleemeo-agent

-Re-create containers.
-It the same steps as installation with Install Agent Using Docker:
+Re-create the containers.
+The steps are the same as the installation with Install Agent Using Docker:

 Terminal window